JuliaLang/julia/doc/src/devdocs/ast.md

     type uniquely identifies the type to add the method to.
 When the type has fields, it wouldn't be clear whether the method was being added to the instance or its type.

+    The 4-argument form has the following arguments:

+      * `args[1]`

-    The 4-argument form has the following arguments: `args[1]` - A function name, or `false` if unknown.
+        A function name, or `false` if unknown.
 If a symbol, then the expression first behaves like the 1-argument form above.
 This argument is ignored from then on.
 When this is `false`, it means a method is being added strictly by type, `(::T)(x) = x`.

+      * `args[2]`

-    `args[2]` - a `SimpleVector` of argument type data. `args[2][1]` is a `SimpleVector` of the argument types, and `args[2][2]` is a `SimpleVector` of type variables corresponding to the method's static parameters.
+        A `SimpleVector` of argument type data. `args[2][1]` is a `SimpleVector` of the argument types, and `args[2][2]` is a `SimpleVector` of type variables corresponding to the method's static parameters.

+      * `args[3]`

-    `args[3]` - a `CodeInfo` of the method itself.
+        A `CodeInfo` of the method itself.
 For "out of scope" method definitions (adding a method to a function that also has methods defined in different scopes) this is an expression that evaluates to a `:lambda` expression.

+      * `args[4]`

-    `args[4]` - `true` or `false`, identifying whether the method is staged (`@generated function`)
+        `true` or `false`, identifying whether the method is staged (`@generated function`).

   * `const`

-    declares a (global) variable as constant
+    Declares a (global) variable as constant.
   * `null`

-    has no arguments; simply yields the value `nothing`
+    Has no arguments; simply yields the value `nothing`.

   * `new`

-    allocates a new struct-like object.
+    Allocates a new struct-like object.
 First argument is the type.
 The `new` pseudo-function is lowered to this, and the type is always inserted by the compiler.
 This is very much an internal-only feature, and does no checking.
 Evaluating arbitrary `new` expressions can easily segfault.

   * `return`

-    returns its argument as the value of the enclosing function.
+    Returns its argument as the value of the enclosing function.

   * `the_exception`

-    yields the caught exception inside a `catch` block.
+    Yields the caught exception inside a `catch` block.
 This is the value of the run time system variable `jl_exception_in_transit`.

   * `enter`

-    enters an exception handler (`setjmp`). `args[1]` is the label of the catch block to jump to on error.
+    Enters an exception handler (`setjmp`). `args[1]` is the label of the catch block to jump to on error.

   * `leave`

-    pop exception handlers. `args[1]` is the number of handlers to pop.
+    Pop exception handlers. `args[1]` is the number of handlers to pop.

   * `inbounds`

-    controls turning bounds checks on or off.
+    Controls turning bounds checks on or off.
 A stack is maintained; if the first argument of this expression is true or false (`true` means bounds checks are disabled), it is pushed onto the stack.
     If the first argument is `:pop`, the stack is popped.

   * `boundscheck`

-    indicates the beginning or end of a section of code that performs a bounds check.
+    Indicates the beginning or end of a section of code that performs a bounds check.
 Like `inbounds`, a stack is maintained, and the second argument can be one of: `true`, `false`, or `:pop`.

   * `copyast`

-    part of the implementation of quasi-quote.
+    Part of the implementation of quasi-quote.
 The argument is a surface syntax AST that is simply copied recursively and returned at run time.

   * `meta`

-    metadata. `args[1]` is typically a symbol specifying the kind of metadata, and the rest of the arguments are free-form.
+    Metadata. `args[1]` is typically a symbol specifying the kind of metadata, and the rest of the arguments are free-form.
 The following kinds of metadata are commonly used:

-    `:inline` and `:noinline`: Inlining hints.
+      * `:inline` and `:noinline`: Inlining hints.

       * `:push_loc`: enters a sequence of statements from a specified source location.